DraftKings Missouri promo code for MO sports betting launch: Bet $5, and get $300 in bonus bets instantly

 With the new DraftKings Missouri promo code, new users get $300 in bonus bets, win or lose, after their first $5 wager

-Missouri sports betting launched earlier this week, giving sports bettors a great opportunity to take advantage of the latest DraftKings Missouri promo code, which offers $300 in bonus bets instantly after your first $5 wager.
-The Kansas City Chiefs, Missouri Tigers basketball, St. Louis Blues, and Saint Louis Billikens will all be in action this week, and Missourians can finally wager on their favorite teams and boost their bankrolls while doing so.
+Missouri sports betting went live on Monday, Dec.
+1, and new users in the Show Me State can take advantage of the latest DraftKings Missouri promo code, offering $300 in bonus bets instantly after your first $5 wager.
+The Kansas City Chiefs, Missouri Tigers basketball and St. Louis Blues will all be in action during December, and you'll be able to bet on your favorite teams all month long.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.